fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-List of MatchExpressions that's used for all/any matching
+List of MatchExpressions that's used for all or any matching

 for example, `{any: {of: [expr1, expr2]}}`.